Edvard Grieg: Music

 Some of Grieg's early works include a symphony (which he later suppressed) and a piano sonata.
 He wrote three violin sonatas and a cello sonata.

-Grieg composed the incidental music for Henrik Ibsen's play Peer Gynt, which includes the excerpts "In the Hall of the Mountain King" and "Morning Mood".
-In an 1874 letter to his friend Frants Beyer, Grieg expressed his unhappiness with "Dance of the Mountain King's Daughter", one of the movements in the Peer Gynt incidental music, writing "I have also written something for the scene in the hall of the mountain King – something that I literally can't bear listening to because it absolutely reeks of cow-pies, exaggerated Norwegian nationalism, and trollish self-satisfaction!
+Grieg composed the incidental music for Henrik Ibsen's play Peer Gynt, which includes the excerpts "In the Hall of the Mountain King" and "Morning Mood."
+In an 1874 letter to his friend Frants Beyer, Grieg expressed his unhappiness with "In the Hall of the Mountain King," one of the movements in the Peer Gynt incidental music, writing "I have also written something for the scene in the hall of the mountain King – something that I literally can't bear listening to because it absolutely reeks of cow-pies, exaggerated Norwegian nationalism, and trollish self-satisfaction!
 But I have a hunch that the irony will be discernible."

 Grieg's Holberg Suite was originally written for the piano, and later arranged by the composer for string orchestra.
 Grieg wrote songs in which he set lyrics by poets Heinrich Heine, Johann Wolfgang von Goethe, Henrik Ibsen, Hans Christian Andersen, Rudyard Kipling and others.
 Russian composer Nikolai Myaskovsky used a theme by Grieg for the variations with which he closed his Third String Quartet.
 Norwegian pianist Eva Knardahl recorded the composer's complete piano music on 13 LPs for BIS Records from 1977 to 1980.
-The recordings were reissued during 2006 on 12 compact discs, also on BIS Records.
+The recordings were reissued in 2006 on 12 compact discs, also on BIS Records.
 Grieg himself recorded many of these piano works before his death in 1907.
-Pianist Bertha Tapper edited Grieg’s piano works for publication in America by Oliver Ditson.
+Pianist Bertha Tapper edited Grieg's piano works for publication in America by Oliver Ditson.